chen42/slides/antiviral.md

 ## Antiretroviral Drug Selectivity

 * NRTIs
-	* Once phosphorylated by cellular kinases have greater affinity for viral reverse transcriptase than for cellular DNA polymerases.
+	* Once phosphorylated by cellular kinases, NRTIs have greater affinity for viral reverse transcriptase than for cellular DNA polymerases.
 * NNRTIs
 	* Do not undergo phosphorylation
 	* Have greater affinity for viral reverse transcriptase than for cellular DNA polymerases